 Bavarian Session Lagers: A New Twist on Classic Styles

 If you’re looking for inspiration for session ales and lagers, look no further than Bavaria.
 It is within this drinking culture that we find the world’s most enduring quaffing beers.

 By Horst Dornbusch

 Craft Beer in Blossom: Washington, D.C.
 Hosts CBC

 If you haven’t been to Washington, D.C. since the city hosted the Craft Brewers Conference and BrewExpo America®

 By Greg Kitsock

-Also in this issue, you’ll find a wealth of information and “news you can use” for your brewery in our departments; news about the craft brewing community in the Brewery Updates, Distribution News, and Beer Releases sections; and new products and services from the allied trade in our Industry Supplier News section.
-In our back page interview, we highlight AleSmith’s Peter Zien, whose brewery just opened San Diego’s largest tasting room with 25,000 square feet and views of the new 80-barrel brewhouse.
+This special issue also includes all of our usual departments, with news about the craft brewing community in the Brewery Updates, Distribution News, and Beer Releases sections; and new products and services from the allied trade in our Industry Supplier News section.
+In our back page interview, we highlight Stone Brewing quality assurance manager Rick Blankemeier, who offers five tips for improving the quality of your beer.

 Cheers, and we hope you enjoy this issue of The New Brewer.